gabrieledamone/DE4-OPT/README.md

 | Processor Name: Intel Core i7 | Processor Speed: 2.6 GHz | Number of Processors: 1 | Total Number of Cores: 8

-Execution time is noted at the end of the Matlab output.
-Last run time was approximately 3 seconds.

 The code was developed **from Monday, December 19th**, on an MSI Laptop running Windows 10.0.1 with the following specifications:

 | Processor Name: Intel Core i7 | Processor Speed: 2.6 GHz | Number of Processors: 1 | Total Number of Cores: 4

+Execution time is noted at the end of the Matlab output.
+Last run time was approximately 3.52 seconds for **FminconInteriorPoint.m**, while 3.15 seconds for **SQPAlgorithm.m**.